MSFTserver/awesome-machine-learning-python/README.md

 * [guild.ai](https://guild.ai/) - Tool to log, analyze, compare and "optimize" experiments.
 It's cross-platform and framework independent, and provided integrated visualizers such as tensorboard.
 * [Sacred](https://github.com/IDSIA/sacred) - Python tool to help  you configure, organize, log and reproduce experiments.
 Like a notebook lab in the context of Chemistry/Biology.
 The community has built multiple add-ons leveraging the proposed standard.
 * [MLFlow](https://mlflow.org/) - platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
 Framework and language agnostic, take a look at all the built-in integrations.
-* [Weights & Biases](https://www.wandb.com/) - Machine learning experiment tracking, dataset versioning, hyperparameter search, visualization, and collaboration
-* More tools to improve the ML lifecycle: [Catalyst](https://github.com/catalyst-team/catalyst), [PachydermIO](https://www.pachyderm.io/).
-The following are Github-alike and targeting teams [Weights & Biases](https://www.wandb.com/), [Neptune.ai](https://neptune.ai/), [Comet.ml](https://www.comet.ml/), [Valohai.ai](https://valohai.com/), [DAGsHub](https://DAGsHub.com/).
+* More tools to improve the ML lifecycle: [Catalyst](https://github.com/catalyst-team/catalyst), [PachydermIO](https://github.com/pachyderm/pachyderm).
-* [MachineLearningWithTensorFlow2ed](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - a book on general purpose machine learning techniques regression, classification, unsupervised clustering, reinforcement learning, auto encoders, convolutional neural networks, RNNs, LSTMs, using TensorFlow 1.14.1.
 * [m2cgen](https://github.com/BayesWitnesses/m2cgen) - A tool that allows the conversion of ML models into native code (Java, C, Python, Go, JavaScript, Visual Basic, C#, R, PowerShell, PHP, Dart) with zero dependencies.
 * [CML](https://github.com/iterative/cml) - A library for doing continuous integration with ML projects.
 Use GitHub Actions & GitLab CI to train and evaluate models in production like environments and automatically generate visual reports with metrics and graphs in pull/merge requests.
 Framework & language agnostic.
-* [Pythonizr](https://pythonizr.com) - An online tool to generate boilerplate machine learning code that uses scikit-learn.
+* [Pythonizr](https://github.com/akashp1712/pythonizr) - An online tool to generate boilerplate machine learning code that uses scikit-learn.
-* [Flyte](https://flyte.org/) - Flyte makes it easy to create concurrent, scalable, and maintainable workflows for machine learning and data processing.
+* [Flyte](https://github.com/flyteorg/flyte) - Flyte makes it easy to create concurrent, scalable, and maintainable workflows for machine learning and data processing.

-<a name="books"></a>
-## Books

-* [Distributed Machine Learning Patterns](https://github.com/terrytangyuan/distributed-ml-patterns)  - This book teaches you how to take machine learning models from your personal laptop to large distributed clusters.
-You’ll explore key concepts and patterns behind successful distributed machine learning systems, and learn technologies like TensorFlow, Kubernetes, Kubeflow, and Argo Workflows directly from a key maintainer and contributor, with real-world scenarios and hands-on projects.
-* [Grokking Machine Learning](https://www.manning.com/books/grokking-machine-learning) - Grokking Machine Learning teaches you how to apply ML to your projects using only standard Python code and high school-level math.
-* [Machine Learning Bookcamp](https://www.manning.com/books/machine-learning-bookcamp) - Learn the essentials of machine learning by completing a carefully designed set of real-world projects.

-<a name="credits"></a>
-* [Netron](https://netron.app/) - An opensource viewer for neural network, deep learning and machine learning models
-* [Teachable Machine](https://teachablemachine.withgoogle.com/) - Train Machine Learning models on the fly to recognize your own images, sounds, & poses.
-* [Model Zoo](https://modelzoo.co/) - Discover open source deep learning code and pretrained models.

 ## Credits

 * Some of the python libraries were cut-and-pasted from [vinta](https://github.com/vinta/awesome-python)
-* References for Go were mostly cut-and-pasted from [gopherdata](https://github.com/gopherdata/resources/tree/master/tooling)